Two week intensive unit with pre-unit reading.

 Offered subject to sufficient enrolments.

-The unit covers aspects of Antarctic zooplankton including biochemistry, physiology, habitats, spatial/temporal ecology and climate change issues.
-Practicals will involve laboratory identification and investigation techniques, and current and historical literature investigations of Southern Ocean zooplankton research.
-There will also be a field component (one day) to the unit.
+The unit covers aspects of Antarctic and marine zooplankton including biodiversity, life cycles, spatial/temporal ecology and climate change issues.
+Practicals will involve laboratory identification and investigation techniques, and literature investigations of marine zooplankton research.
+There will also be tasks designed to explore zooplankton datasets using current statistical methods and software.

 |Unit name||Southern Ocean Zooplankton Ecology|